progklb/playground-unreal/Content/StarterCourse/README.md

 ### Lighting

 Lumen - Allows global illumination (light bouncing) in real-time.
 This avoids having to do light-baking, and gives us far more dynamic scene lighting.

+**GI in UE4**: Generated a static light map.

+- Set light source to Mobility:static.
+- Buid > Build All Levels to build lighting.

+**GI in UE5**: Lumen

+- World Settings > Lightmass > Force No Precomputed Lighting: true
+- Rebuild
+- Enable Lumen within a PostProcessVolume:
+  - Global Illumination > Method > Lumen
+  - Reflections > Method > Lumen

+**Components**

+- Skylight: captures an image of the scene and projects it as a lightsource.
+Acts like a dynamic HDRI image.
+  - To realistically light an outdoor scene, combine this with a SkyAtmoshere component and DirectionalLight, with the following settings to achieve a natural ambient ligtning based on the scene atmosphere.
+    - SkyLight:
+      - Light > Real Time Capture
+      - Mobility > Moveable
+    - Direcional Light:
+      - Atmosphere and Cloud > Atmosphere Sun Light: true